ipesek/jsxgraphbook/src/4_3_animation_sliders.md

 of the slider.
 This function has 3 parameters:
 - direction
 - step count
-- delay (in miliseconds)
+- delay (in milliseconds)

 Direction is either +1 or -1, we used one for increasing and the other for decreasing the radius.
 Step count is in our case 40, this means that the slider is separated into 40 subsections - the bigger the number, the smoother the animation.
-And lastly the delay is 30 miliseconds, that is how much time passes between moving to the next subsection of the slider.
+And lastly the delay is 30 milliseconds, that is how much time passes between moving to the next subsection of the slider.
 The smaller the number, the faster it moves.

-The second button is created in a similar way, the main diference is in the direction and we made the animation less smooth by reducing the step count.
+The second button is created in a similar way, the main difference is in the direction and we made the animation less smooth by reducing the step count.
-The third button is used to stop the animation of the slider, this is done with the funkction `r.stopAnimation()`, which doesn't need any parameters.
+The third button is used to stop the animation of the slider, this is done with the function `r.stopAnimation()`, which doesn't need any parameters.

 Then we just have to create a circle with center `A` and the radius given by the slider.
 {/lang}